sergiocardenasg/sergiocardenasg.github.io/_posts/2021-07-28-like_magic.markdown

 I ended up moving cohorts a SECOND time because 'life', or whatever we tell ourselves got in our way to avoid accountability, happened.
 I decided this would be the last time I'd do that, and committed to finishing the curriculum once in for all.
 After a few long weeks of balancing the bootcamp, work, and buying/moving to my first home, I can say I kept that promise to myself to not allow me to fall behind again.
 I am just about done with my 4th project, writing this late on a Monday night because it's when I can find the time.

 One of my favorite quotes is: "We Either Suffer the Pain of Discipline, or the Pain of Regret".
-Just as we can do things with applications using Javascripts that look like magic, I think we all are more capable of what we tell ourselves, and have similar 'magic' to achieve anything we set our minds to with enough discipline and perseverance.
+Just as we can do things with applications using Javascript that look like magic, I think we all are more capable of what we tell ourselves, and have similar 'magic' to achieve anything we set our minds to with enough discipline and perseverance.